 This pattern isn't useful if the application expects a response from the service with minimal latency.

 A web app writes data to an external data store.
 If a large number of instances of the web app run concurrently, the data store might be unable to respond to requests quickly enough, causing requests to time out, be throttled, or otherwise fail.
 The following diagram shows a data store being overwhelmed by a large number of concurrent requests from instances of an application.

 To resolve this, you can use a queue to level the load between the application instances and the data store.
 An Azure Functions app reads the messages from the queue and performs the read/write requests to the data store.
 The application logic in the function app can control the rate at which it passes requests to the data store, to prevent the store from being overwhelmed.
 (Otherwise the function app will just re-introduce the same problem at the back end.)

-The following patterns and guidance might also be relevant when implementing this pattern:
+The following guidance might also be relevant when implementing this pattern:

 Asynchronous Messaging Primer.
 Message queues are inherently asynchronous.
 It might be necessary to redesign the application logic in a task if it's adapted from communicating directly with a service to using a message queue.
 Similarly, it might be necessary to refactor a service to accept requests from a message queue.
 Alternatively, it might be possible to implement a proxy service, as described in the example.